MIT-LCP/mimic-website/content/mimictables/diagnoses_icd.md

 # Important considerations

-* All ICD codes in MIMIC-III v1.0 are ICD-9 based.
+* All ICD codes in MIMIC-III are ICD-9 based.
 The Beth Israel Deaconess Medical Center will begin using ICD-10 codes in 2015.
-* The ICD codes do not contain decimals either in this table or D_ICD_DIAGNOSES.
-This is the format of the data in the hospital database.
+* The code field for the ICD-9-CM Principal and Other Diagnosis Codes is six characters in length, with the decimal point implied between the third and fourth digit for all diagnosis codes other than the V codes.
+The decimal is implied for V codes between the second and third digit.